canro91/canro91.github.io/_posts/2021-06-07-TipsForBetterStubsAndMocks.md

 ## 3. Avoid logic inside your fakes

-**Write dumb fakes.** Avoid complex logic inside your fakes.
+**Write dumb fakes.
+Avoid complex logic inside fakes.**

 For example, don't add flags to your stubs to return one value or another.
 Write separate fakes, instead.

 Let's test the `OrderService` with and without stock.
 Don't write the two tests with a single `FakeStockService` that uses a flag to signal the two scenarios.